-In the cases where the classifier is separate from the single function or a function at the terminal address may need sub-prefix or per-subscriber metadata, a single SFP exists (the metadata changes but the SFP does not), regardless of the number of potential terminal addresses for the flow.
+In the cases where the classifier is separate from the single function or a function at the terminal address may need sub-prefix (e.g., finer grained address information) or per-subscriber metadata, a single SFP exists (i.e., the metadata changes but the SFP does not), regardless of the number of potential terminal addresses for the flow.
 This is the case of the simple load balancer.
 See Figure 4.